Under the patronage of the Montebelluna (TV) ARI Section, the

 IQRP QUARTERLY MARATHON

-It is possible and desirable to connect any Italian or foreign
+The Marathon is World-Wide.
+Is possible and desirable to connect

-station during the first week of each quarter of 2017.
+any Italian station or foreigner during the first week of every

 from Monday 08:00 am UTC to Sunday 08:00 pm